Battle of Arcole: Aftermath

 French losses at Arcole numbered 3,500 dead and wounded, plus 1,300 captured or missing.
-The Austrians suffered only 2,200 dead and wounded, but lost 4,000 men and 11 guns to capture.
+The Austrians suffered only 2,200 dead and wounded, but 4,000 men and 11 guns were captured by the French.
 On the French side, General Jean Gilles André Robert was mortally wounded, while Austrian General-Major Gerhard Rosselmini died in Vicenza on 19 November.
 On 17 November, Davidovich finally attacked Vaubois at Rivoli.
 Ocskay's brigade from Monte Baldo met Vukassovich's brigade from the Adige gorge, and together they drove the French soldiers steadily back.
 After resisting all morning the French troops stampeded in the afternoon.
 Again, the 85th Line was among the first units to panic.
 The French lost 800 killed and wounded, plus 1,000 captured including Generals of Brigade Pascal Antoine Fiorella and Antoine Valette.
 Austrian casualties were 600.
 Vaubois pulled back toward Peschiera del Garda while Davidovich pursued as far as Castelnuovo del Garda.
 Bonaparte sent his cavalry to watch Alvinczi's retreat, while turning the bulk of his forces toward Davidovich.
 On 19 November, Davidovich heard of the Austrian defeat at Arcole and detected signs that Bonaparte was about to fall upon him in full force.
 The Austrian pulled back to Rivoli on the 20th and began to fall back farther the next morning.
 At this moment, he received an encouraging note from Alvinczi and halted his retreat.
 But the French caught up with him at Rivoli.
 In the ensuing clash, the French suffered 200 casualties while inflicting losses of 250 killed and wounded.
 An additional 600 Austrians, three guns and a bridging train fell into French hands.
 Davidovich hastily fell back north.
 Altogether, Davidovich's retreat from Rivoli cost him as many as 1,500 men and nine guns.